PS 219 SPSS AND DATA MANAGEMENT 1.0 Credit(s)

 Offered: As Needed Contact Department

-Students explore in-depth a series of assigned scenes and plays.
+Students will be introduced to the fundamentals of acting through a series of assigned scenes and plays.
 Students will be required to complete close readings, discussion, and analysis of specific scenes and plays.
-Students will also apply their analysis to the performance of at least three different scenes in different styles.
+Students will also apply their analysis in performance.

 THR 202 SCRIPT ANALYSIS 3.0 Credit(s)